-The objective of IFRS 17 is to ensure that an entity provides relevant information that faithfully represents those contracts which gives a basis for users of financial statements to assess the effect that insurance contracts have on the entity's financial position, financial performance and cash flows.
+The aim of IFRS 17 is to standardise insurance accounting globally to improve comparability and increase transparency, and to provide users of accounts with the information they need to meaningfully understand the insurer's financial position, performance and risk exposure.
 It applies to insurance contracts issued, to all reinsurance contracts, and to investment contracts with discretionary participating features if an entity also issues insurance contracts.